Friends, in today’s post I am sharing you complete information about Mahatma Gandhi. So let’s read the whole post- Biography of Mahatma Gandhi.

 Spent the night because he could not ask anyone for fear of being humiliated again, in another incident he was beaten up by a horse driver because he refused to travel on a pedestal by giving a seat to a white Englishman, for Europeans Ban on going to safe hotels etc. were some such incidents which changed the course of Gandhiji’s life.

-Conflict in South Africa
+Conflict in south africa

 Phase I (1884-1904) –

-During this first phase of the struggle, Mahatma Gandhi political activities remained soft.
+During this first phase of the struggle, Gandhiji’s political activities remained soft.
 During this he only sent petitions related to his problems and works to the government.
 On 22 August 1894, “Natal Indian Congress” was formed to tie the Indians together.
 Started the process of publishing a newspaper called “Indian Opinion”.
 This struggle is known as the movement of traders and lawyers.

 The second stage of the struggle

 The second phase of the conflict in Africa began in 1906.
-At this time there was a change in the political situation of the colonies, so Mahatma Gandhi started the movement from a new level.
+At this time there was a change in the political situation of the colonies, so Gandhiji started the movement from a new level.
 This is the beginning of the original Gandhian system.
 Establishment of Tolstoy and Phoenix Center in Johannesburg on 30 May 1910.
 Training of non-violence and satyagraha to the Congress workers.

 Mahatma Gandhi’s arrival in India